AvigailHagay/bulls-and-cows/README.md

 * a Java Web template with an empty Servlet to implement your server side REST API under the src/main/java folder
 * a React template under the reac-client folder, with an initialized npm project.

-## In order to run your exercise you:
+## In order to run this program you:
 * run the server side; with IntelliJ configuration at the upper right (created above)
 * run the client side: open the terminal: `cd react-client`, `npm install`,  run with the command `npm start`